emeshnick/map-messaging/README.md

 ### Express

-The server's Express middleware includes Express Router for any necessary api routes.
+The server's Express middleware includes an Express Router for any necessary api routes.

 For production deployment you can run `node server` or `npm run start`.